BZemba87/bone-appetit/README.md

         - The colours I chose for Bone Appetit are #FFF6FE (very light shade of magenta); #FE94AD (light red); black and #36454F (charcoal).
 As it is a cafe website, the colours have to provide a taste of the cafe's personality which is a good balance of being fun and attractive but also professional.

         - #### Typography
         - The Open Sans is used for the body and Roboto Slab is used for the headings and footer.
 Sans-serif is selected as the fallback font if there is a problem with importing either font to the site.
-Both fonts are easy to read and look nice and sleek.
+Both fonts have been imported from Google Fonts and are easy to read and look nice and sleek.

         - ### Imagery
         - The background image on the home page is eye catching and relevant for a dog cafe site with a purpose to attract dog lovers.
 It's modern and minimalist look sets the tone for the entire cafe.